When launching Outlook you may receive the following error.

 How to fix Outlook has stopped working?

-This error could occur from a number of different reasons.
+This error could occur for a number of different reasons.
 The possible causes we cover in this article include:

 - Disable the add-ins